awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 $ sudo sysctl -w kernel.hung_task_panic=0
 ```

-### Open and Close Operations Are Serialized<a name="open-close-operations-serialized"></a>

-Open and close operations that are performed on a file system by a user on a single Amazon EC2 instance are serialized\.
+### Poor Performance When Opening Many Files in Parallel<a name="open-close-operations-serialized"></a>

+Applications that open multiple files in parallel do not experience the expected increase in performance of I/O parallelization\.

 **Action to Take**

-To resolve this issue, use NFS protocol version 4\.1 and one of the suggested Linux kernels\.
-By using NFSv4\.1 when mounting your file systems, you enable parallelized open and close operations on files\.
-We recommend using **Amazon Linux AMI 2016\.03\.0** as the AMI for the Amazon EC2 instance that you mount your file system to\.
+This issue occurs on NFSv4 clients and on RHEL 6 clients using NFSv4\.1 because these NFS clients serialize NFS OPEN and CLOSE operations\.
+Use NFS protocol version 4\.1 and one of the suggested [Linux distributions](#recommend.linux.dist) that does not have this issue\.

 If you can't use NFSv4\.1, be aware that the Linux NFSv4\.0 client serializes open and close requests by user ID and group IDs\.
 This serialization happens even if multiple processes or multiple threads issue requests at the same time\.
 The client only sends one open or close operation to an NFS server at a time, when all of the IDs match\.

-In addition, you can perform any of the following actions to resolve this issue:
+To work around these issues, you can perform any of the following actions:
 + You can run each process from a different user ID on the same Amazon EC2 instance\.
 + You can leave the user IDs the same across all open requests, and modify the set of group IDs instead\.
 + You can run each process from a separate Amazon EC2 instance\.